senesis/CAMMAC/doc/source/short_cut.rst

-you can create a map of the change in variable ``mrro`` for season ``ANN`` in projection ``ssp245`` between periods 1995-2014 and 2081-2100, using the confidence/hatching scheme ``AR6S`` (which refers to the AR6 simple scheme) with threshold value 0.66 by typing :
+you can create a map of the change in variable ``mrro`` for season ``ANN`` in projection ``ssp245`` between periods 1995-2014 and 2081-2100, using the confidence/hatching scheme ``KS`` (which refers to the Knutti-Sedlacek robustness index) with threshold value 0.9 by typing :

 .. code-block:: bash